jassakoch/Digital-Business-Card-TK/README.md

 ## Usage

-To use the digital business card, simply navigate to the deployed application on Netlify.
-Here is a screenshot of the app:
+![To use the digital business card, simply navigate to the deployed application on Netlify.] (https://digitalbusinesscardpaulinakoch.netlify.app)